muOS Artwork

 muOS Catalogue Structure

-Folders for all systems should be created for you.
+Folders for all available systems should be automatically created for you.

-These systems match the system names in core.json and are fixed.
+These systems match the catalogue= entry in /mnt/mmc/MUOS/info/assign/<system>.ini

-All gamedata should be named to match your ROMs.
+All game artwork should be named to match your ROMs.

 SD1